 In all honesty, we only put this town on our route because of the beach.
 Most backpackers skip mid-north Chile to head straight to San Pedro de Atacama for the Uyuni Salt Flats tour, or they stop over at La Serena, which is a third of the way up to Atacama, and famed for its beaches.

-What to do around Copiapó
+5 cool things to do around Copiapó

 The Bahia Inglesa beach is about 40 minutes from the town of Copiapó by car, and we were seriously lucky that we met some excellent humans in the hostel who had hired a car and offered to take us along with them to the coast.

 Anyway, back to the beach.
 It’s claimed to be the ‘Chile’s answer to the Caribbean’, and we would agree that the similarity is rather impressive for the Pacific coast!
-However, every bugger in Chile knows this, and the beach was completely rammo until the sun started to go down at around 7pm.
+However, every buggar in Chile knows this, and the beach was completely rammo until the sun started to go down at around 7pm.

 The small town around Bahia Inglesa itself is pretty cute, and totally geared towards tourism.
 Prices are steep compared to the rest of Northern Chile, but still not expensive to the average European.

-Maricunga Salt Flats
+2. Adventure to the Maricunga Salt Flats